Latest Revision: 12/19/15

 Darkness is often shrouded in light, so how things appear at first can be misleading.
 When you walk the conscious path, the job is to become as clear as possible and to continuously rise in consciousness and awareness without becoming an egomaniac (tough for most people).

 Much of the work I do is to help people heal their emotional wounds from the past, rise in consciousness and awareness, and get clear enough that they can see for themselves (can “tune in” and intuitively know) the benefit or detriment of every situation and opportunity that they face, including the people they encounter.
 It is a fine tuning for higher wisdom.
-For more information about my work, get the 7 Secrets eBook (below) and join the Magnificent U Foundation Course.
+For more information about my work, get the 7 Secrets eBook,

 My reason for sharing this message is to let people know that just because someone calls them self spiritual, a shaman, or a particular religion, or whatever, does not mean that you should automatically trust them.